icpantsparti/firefox-user.js-tool/README.md

 #### userjs-tool.html

-Interactive view, compare, and more for Firefox user.js (ghacksuserjs, pyllyukko, etc).
+Interactive view, compare, and more for Firefox user.js (eg ghacksuserjs).

 Display a Mozilla Firefox user.js settings file contents in your Firefox browser, with:
 * highlighting, links, themes*, re-size, wrap, about:config links/regex/groups